lsst/dp1_lsst_io/docs/processing/dia/index.rst

 Spurious sources are also present due to unavoidably imperfect template matching.

-Deblending is not run on difference image sources.
+Deblending isn't run on difference image sources.

 The results of DIA source detection are stored in the ``DiaSource`` catalog.